inductiva/inductiva/docs-sources/swash/track-errfile.md

 ## The Problem

 When running SWASH simulations, errors can occur that might not immediately stop the simulation but indicate problems that need attention.
-SWASH often writes error information to files like `Errfile-001`, but manually checking these files is tedious, especially for long-running simulations.
+SWASH writes error information to files like `Errfile-001`, `Errfile-002`, etc., where the number corresponds to the vCPU that encountered the error.
+Manually checking these files is tedious, especially for long-running simulations.

 ## The Solution